craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 > Creatures' armor class cannot be reduced below 10 + their Dex modifier, and magic or natural armors are immune to this affect.

 ### Amputate

-When you hit with an attack with this weapon, if you beat your target's AC by eight or more, you may amputate a portion of your target's body and apply a corresponding and representative condition **permanently**.

 Please see the [[#Targeting Table]] below.

+In replacement of a weapon attack, you may attempt to amputate an exposed organ or part of a creature.
+Select a row of the [[#Targeting Table]].
+Make a weapon attack versus the target's AC plus your selection's DC

 ### Sweep
 ### Cross-Lock Grab